 Richard “Dick” Butler, Esq., Chairman

-Director since July, 2003, Dick is an attorney, consultant, and lecturer in the long-term care arena and co-founder of Survey Management Services.
-A graduate of Purdue University and Indiana University School of Law-Indianapolis, he brings more than 20 years experience in health care at the state and national level to the Board.
-Previously, he served over nine years as the Executive Vice-President of the Indiana Health Care Association and served on the Facility Standards Committee and OBRA Task Force for the American Health Care Association.
+Director since July, 2003, Dick is an attorney, consultant, and lecturer in the long-term care arena and cofounder of Survey Management Services.
+A graduate of Purdue University and Indiana University School of Law-Indianapolis, he brings more than 30 years’ experience in health care at the state and national level to the Board.
+Previously, he served over nine years as the Executive Vice President of the Indiana Health Care Association and served on the Facility Standards Committee and OBRA Task Force for the American Health Care Association.
 Dick is published in the area of survey information and patient rights and has presented at numerous national conventions and meetings for the long-term care profession.
-He also has presented in three satellite training programs for the Long-Term Care Network.
-He is a strong volunteer with youth, serving on the Indiana 4-H Foundation Board of Directors and as a Trustee for St. Richard’s Independent Episcopal Day School.
-He resides in Indianapolis, Indiana.
+He currently serves on AHCA’s Survey/Regulatory Committee.
+He is a strong volunteer with youth, having served on the Indiana 4-H Foundation Board of Directors and as its President as well as a Trustee for St. Richard’s Independent Episcopal Day School.
+Active with Purdue university where he has served on the Dean’s Advisory Council for the College of Liberal Arts.
+Currently he serves on the Dean’s Advisory Council for the Purdue School of Nursing.
+He resides in Indianapolis, Indiana and is an avid hosta gardner.

 Carol Marshall, M.A.

 Carol is a risk management specialist based in Ft.
 Worth, Texas.
 For the past 18 years, she has trained managers and staff members in long-term care facilities across the country about the benefits of exceptional customer service and risk management.
 She has offered training programs at numerous state conferences, professional groups, and individual facilities.
-Carol’s expertise includes regulatory compliance consulting, site audits, and regulatory research for nursing units, rehabilitation units, and other post acute and long-term care facilities.
+Carol’s expertise includes regulatory compliance consulting, site audits, and regulatory research for nursing units, rehabilitation units, and other post-acute and long-term care facilities.
 Her areas of expertise include risk management, quality assurance and performance improvement, program development, and training.
-She holds a master’s degree in speech pathology and has more than 18 years experience in long-term care management and consulting.
+She holds a master’s degree in speech pathology and has more than 18 years’ experience in long-term care management and consulting.
+Carol has authored several books and is published in articles regarding Risk Management and Customer Service.
 Throughout her career, Carol has held positions as a university professor, a clinician in private practice, and a clinician and manager in acute care hospitals and long-term care facilities.
 She has also published articles on clinical care issues.
 She obtained her bachelor’s degree at California State University in Los Angeles and her master’s degree at San Francisco State University.

 Diane Voss, M.D.

-Dr. Voss has an internal medicine practice in Blue Springs, Missouri.
-She received a Bachelor of Arts in biology from the University of Missouri-Kansas City School of Medicine, Kansas City, Missouri, in 1988 and her Doctor of Medicine degree from the University of Missouri-Kansas City School of Medicine in Kansas City, Missouri, in 1989.
+Dr. Voss has been an internal medicine physician for over 20 years and is owner of Reinvent Your Health primary care practice in Independence, Missouri.
+She received a Bachelor of Arts in biology from the University of Missouri-Kansas City School of Medicine in 1988 and her Doctor of Medicine degree from the University of Missouri-Kansas City School of Medicine in 1989.
 Dr. Voss did her internship and residency at Baylor College of Medicine in Houston, Texas.
 She was certified by The American Board of Internal Medicine in 1992.
-She has current hospital appointments with St. Mary’s Hospital of Blue Springs, Blue Springs, Missouri, Medical Center of Independence, Independence, Missouri and St. Luke’s Hospital of Kansas City, Kansas City, Missouri.
 She was a Culpepper Grant participant and a McWilliams Grant participant.
-She holds professional memberships in the Society of General Internal Medicine, Kansas City Southwest Clinical Society Metropolitan Medical Society, American College of Physicians, American Medical Women’s Association, Southwest Clinical Society and Greater Kansas City Society of Internists; her chapter on “Fluid Balance” has been published in Saudners Manual of Medical Practice.
-She is married and has three children.
+Dr. Voss is currently a preceptor in the advanced nursing program and was an associate professor of medicine at the University of Missouri Kansas City.
+She has also been a teaching physician in the Department of Medicine at St. Luke’s Hospital in Kansas City.
+In addition to standard American medicine, Dr. Voss has an ardent interest in holistic alternative/sympathetic medicine, nutritional therapies, exercise, and in coaching people to improved lifestyles.
+She holds professional memberships in the Society of General Internal Medicine, Kansas City Southwest Clinical Society Metropolitan Medical Society, American College of Physicians, American Medical Women’s Association, Southwest Clinical Society and Greater Kansas City Society of Internists and the Academy of Complimentary and Alternative Medicine.
+Dr. Voss’ chapter on “Fluid Balance” has been published in Saudners Manual of Medical Practice.

 Gayle Appel Doll, Ph.D.